iammiracle01/Menu/README.md

 ├── index.html       # The main HTML file
 ├── styles.css       # The CSS file for styling
 └── script.js        # The JavaScript file for functionality
-└── assets/          # The image
+└── menu-item.jpeg   # The image
+└── images/          # Directory for images and other assets

 ```